RussTSprinkler/lavamanager-dlc/README.md

 This is a repository of DLC and Exports, converted to work in LavaManager for RB3E Wii (Rock Band 3 Enhanced).
 All songs will *eventually* be pre-packaged with upgrades from the RBHP (Rock Band Harmonies Project), RB3PLUS (Rock Band 3 Plus), and RB4PLUS (Rock Band 4 Plus).
 The goal of this repo is to make Wii more accessable, and to allow songs to be in an open-folder structure for simple adding and editing.
-Also has the bonus of a majority of the songs having *better* sound quality, and more drum tracks.
+Also has the bonus of a majority of the songs having "*better*" sound quality, and more drum tracks.

 Currently, not every song is 100% compatable with Wii Hardware, but should work in Dolphin no problem!
 This is being planned to be fixed up in the future.